muhgholy/next-data-kit/README.md

 - Automatically accumulates items across pages as user scrolls
 - Uses `react-intersection-observer` for efficient scroll detection
-- Inverse mode for chat-like interfaces (loads at top)
-- Pull-to-refresh support with customizable threshold
 - Built-in toolbar with filters and manual refresh
 - Access to `state.hasNextPage` for end-of-list detection